shonabirkett/shonabirkett/README.md

 * Data Science Tools: AWS, Jupyter Notebook, Tableau, ArcGIS and Geospatial Analyst.
 * Physics Modelling: Python-based simulations and models.

-Thank you for taking time out of your day to check my GitHub profile.
-Let's connect! :smiley:
+Thank you for taking time out of your day to check my GitHub profile. :smiley:
 <!--
 **shonabirkett/shonabirkett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.